 Road Test are performed by a licensed driver examiner, the scheduling is arranged by registry agents at the Registry West.

 Road test fees can vary by location and are determined jointly by the driver examiner and the registry agent.
 To view our road test fees please visit our road tests page.
 If you have any questions regarding the requirements for a road test please call us at (780) 482-7809.
 The registry agents here at Registry West will provide road test information sheets that outline a number of considerations including vehicle requirements, client eligibility, fees and no-show/cancellation policies.
-To book a road test with the Registry West please call us at (780) 482-7809.
+To book a road test with Registry West please go to our road test page here.

 Air Brake Knowledge Testing

-The registry agents here at Registry West can conduct the knowledge testing component of the Alberta Air Brake Course.
+Once you have completed the Air Brake Course the registry agents here at Registry West can conduct the knowledge testing component of the Alberta Air Brake Course.
 Once you have successfully completed the knowledge test the registry agents here at Registry West will endorse the drivers licence with a condition code Q (Airbrake Endorsement).
-For more information please visit Alberta Transportation’s Alberta Air Brake Program.
+For more information please visit Alberta Transportation’s Alberta Air Brake Program here.